kieferyap/learn-by-example/web-development/front-end/vue-3/12-routing/README.md

 | `/*` | [src/pages/[...error].vue](./src/pages/[...error].vue]) |

 ## Catch-All Routes
-- Files with the name formattted in the following way: `[...error].vue`, where `error` can be any string, will be considered as a catch-all route by the unplugin-vue-router.
+- Files with the name formatted in the following way: `[...error].vue`, where `error` can be any string, will be considered as a catch-all route by the unplugin-vue-router.
 - This means that if the user goes to the page like `/this-page-does-not-exist`, it will render `[...error].vue`
 - By this logic, if we were to create the following file: `src/pages/posts/[...dne].vue`, then:
   - If the user goes to the page like `/posts/test-page`, then `src/pages/posts/[...dne].vue` will be rendered